isabelredtzer/katakoda-scenarios/maven-selenium/step4.md

     }
 </pre>

+Now you can run `mvn compile`{{execute}} and `mvn test`{{execute}} to see your test in action!

 And after that, go ahead and try out using the WebDriver Test!
+This is not supported by Katacoda so to make sure you've understood all the steps - repeat them locally and add the following test to your AppTest.java file!

 <pre class="file" data-target="clipboard">
    @Test
     public void testNew(){